 The Continuing LLC Owners will maintain their LLC Interests in Bioventus LLC after the Transactions.
 Because the Continuing LLC Owners do not own any Class A common stock or have any right to receive distributions from Bioventus, we have presented dilution in pro forma net tangible book value per share after this offering assuming that all of the holders of LLC Interests (other than Bioventus) had their LLC Interests redeemed or exchanged for newly-issued shares of Class A common stock on a one-for-one basis (rather than for cash), and the cancellation for no consideration of all of their shares of Class B common stock (which are not entitled to distributions from Bioventus), in order to more meaningfully present the dilutive impact on the investors in this offering.
 We refer to the assumed redemption or exchange of all LLC Interests for shares of Class A common stock as described in the previous sentence as the "Assumed Redemption."
+We also note that the effect of the Assumed Redemption is to increase the assumed number of shares of Class A common stock outstanding before the offering, thereby decreasing the proforma net tangible book value per share before the offering and correspondingly increasing the dilution per share to new Class A common stock investors.

 Dilution is the amount by which the offering price paid by the purchasers of the Class A common stock in this offering exceeds the pro forma net tangible book value per share of Class A common stock after the offering.
-Bioventus LLC's net tangible book value as of December 31, 2015 was million.
+Bioventus LLC's net tangible book value as of April 2, 2016 was million.
 Net tangible book value per share is determined at any date by subtracting our total liabilities from the total book value of our tangible assets and dividing the difference by the number of shares of Class A common stock deemed to be outstanding at that date.